ABAtanasov/IsingBootstrap/README.md

  In both cases, we applied the usual crossing symmetry constraints on the four point functions associated with a given candidate CFT to rule out the space of possible scaling dimensions for the theories.
 Further, we performed c-minimization and ran scans over the OPE coefficients.

-We expand on the earlier work of D. Poland, D. Simmons-Duffin et al., making use of mixed correlator constraints, as well as a "theta scan" method to examine the possible 3-pt coefficient ratios of a given theory.
+We expand on the earlier work of Kos, Poland, Simmons-Duffin, and Vichi in [1603.04436](https://arxiv.org/abs/1603.04436).
+We make make use of mixed correlator constraints, as well as a "theta scan" method to examine the possible 3-pt coefficient ratios of a given theory.

 This project makes use of T. Ohstuki's `cboot` module for sage to build the relevant conformal blocks, and D. Simmons-Duffin's `sdpb` to employ the semidefinite programming for determining the feasibility of a given set of correlators satisfying the bootstrap constraints.